-Embodied carbon calculations therefore require an understanding of all materials (including extraction), methods of manufacture/ construction and other related activities such as storage and transport, in-use and end of life disposal.
+Embodied carbon calculations therefore require an understanding of all materials (including extraction), methods of manufacture/construction and other related activities such as storage and transport, in use and end of life disposal.

 We are establishing a methodology to assess and measure the embodied carbon associated with new projects which we will use during RIIO-ED2.
+This will be reported in the AER.

 The methodology incorporates procedures to determine the embodied carbon of purchased standard plant equipment, network installation activities, equipment operation and end of life processes.

-The development of the methodology is based on the following 5 step plan:
+The development of the methodology is based on the following five step plan:

-- 1. Defining the goal determines key requirements of the system in terms of how it can meet RIIO-ED2 requirements and aid project designers in making more sustainable decisions. - 2.
-User requirements understand tool use, beneficial outputs, available data, decision making process and categorisation of different projects. - 3.
-Project categorisation understand different types of projects, design processes, decision responsibilities and project commonalities. - 4.
-Proof-of-concept calculations. - 5.
+- Defining the goal determines key requirements of the system in terms of how it can meet RIIO-ED2 requirements and aid project designers in making more sustainable decisions. - User requirements understand tool use, beneficial outputs, available data, decision making process and categorisation of different projects. - 3.
+Project categorisation - understand different types of projects, design processes, decision responsibilities and project commonalities. - 4.
+Proof of concept calculations. - 5.
 Consolidation of method analyse different options and solution optimisation.